 The Council has a landfill site at Glassmullagh that has ceased operations.
 At 31 March 2020, the Council has an obligation for the aftercare costs of the site.
-The Northern Ireland Environment Agency (NIEA) has approved the provision calculations as at 31 March 2014 and the calculations as at 31 March 2021 have been assessed and agreed have been assessed and agreed by a Chartered Waste Manager.
+The Northern Ireland Environment Agency (NIEA) has approved the provision calculations as at 31 March 2014 and the calculations as at 31 March 2022 have been assessed and agreed have been assessed and agreed by a Chartered Waste Manager.
 Movements in the provision are included in the Comprehensive Income and Expenditure Account line 'Waste and Recycling'.
+The provision was assessed by a suitably qualified civil engineer at 31 March 2022 and includes increased costs necessary to reflect current external market prices for associated works.
 In line with circular, LG 17/18, issued by the Department for Communities in 2018, movements relating to the change in discount rates applied to the Provision is accounted for through the Comprehensive Income and Expenditure Account 'Waste and Recycling' and the Council's Provisions Discount Rate Reserve (Note 27h).